How to Change Your State Residency While Living Abroad

 Of course, some of these are impossible to do from overseas.
 This often makes it wise to move your residency to a new state before moving abroad.
 If you’ve already moved overseas, you may still be able to move your state residency.
 Consult an expat tax professional to learn more about your options.

-We recommend always consulting a qualified tax professional to assist with this process rather than attempting it on your own.
+We recommend always consulting qualified tax professionals like Greenback to assist with this process rather than attempting it on your own.
 Even a minor mistake when getting caught up on your taxes could be costly.

 We hope this guide has helped you understand how to change your state residency while living abroad.
 However, US tax law can be complicated for anyone—and doubly so for Americans living abroad.